Current and Upcoming Classes

 Sundays @ 9:00am | February 21st - March 8th

-Join us to take a closer look at the Lectionary readings for the four Sundays of Advent.
-Each week we’ll read and discuss the “other lessons” for that Sunday's readings in the Old Testament and the Psalms — and how they relate to the Gospel reading for that week.
-This class begins at 9:00 on Sunday, Nov.
-29 and will be facilitated by Craig & Susan Pynn with discussion both in-person (Friendship Hall) and via Zoom.
-Sign up by sending a note to Shawn Stauske (firstname.lastname@example.org).
+Join us to take a closer look at the Lectionary readings for the Sundays of Lent beginning Sunday, February 21st at 9:00a.m..
+Each week we’ll read and discuss the other lessons for that Sunday’s reading in the Old Testament, the Psalms, and the New Testament – and how they relate to the Gospel reading for that week.

-In these days of unsettledness, many of us may be looking for new ways to be with God.
-Please consider joining a lectio divina group during the Advent season this year. lectio divina is an ancient prayer practice that is a fairly structured, quiet, reflective way of praying a brief portion of scripture, then listening for what God is saying to you.
-We will do lectio divina as a group, via Zoom.
-(Zoom access will be provided, so you do not need your own Zoom account.)
+If you are seeking a way to spend time with God and some fellow journeyers this Lent, consider being part of a lectio divina group, an ancient prayer practice that is a structured, reflective way of praying a brief portion of scripture and listening to what God is saying to you.
+We will do lectio divina as a group on Zoom.
+(Zoom access will be provided.)

 Just Mercy: A Story of Justice and Redemption